-1. Use the recursive ls option to list files and folders.
+1. Use the ls command with the -R option to list all files and directories recursively.

 $ ls -R recursive/